 These financial statements have been prepared on a going concern basis.
-The Company has a 24-month period to complete a Business Combination.
+At and after the extraordinary general meeting of shareholders held on 17 November 2023 it had been concluded that EHC will extend the original business combination deadline by twelve months until 17 November 2024 or such earlier date as announced by the Company (the "Extended Business Combination Deadline").
 The costs relating to the search for a target company and the completion of a Business Combination are expected to be covered by the proceeds from the issuance of the Founder Shares and Warrants and the Additional Sponsor Subscription.
-However, the Company cannot assure any investor in the Company that this expectation is accurate.
-Any investor in the Company should always consider the risk factors set out in the Prospectus.
+However, the Company cannot assure any investors in the Company that this expectation is accurate.
+Any investor in the Company should always consider the risk factors set out in the Prospectus and in this Annual Report.